-a) The Treasurer and President may initiate the purchase of goods and/or services, provided the goods and/or services are included in the approved operating budget.
-Other Board members may be delegated authority for specific and approved transactions.

-Initiating documents must be issued prior to the goods and/or services being received or performed.
+- a) The VP-Admin and Finance Director and President may initiate the purchase of goods and/or services, provided the goods and/or services are included in the approved operating budget.
+Other Directors may be delegated authority for specific and approved transactions. - b) Initiating documents must be issued prior to the goods and/or services being received or performed.
 The following qualify as initiating documents:

+Purchase Order

-- I. Purchase Order - II.
-General Service Contract - III.
-An email approval from the Treasurer and President - b) If a budget will be exceeded through initiating a purchase, pre- approval is required by a majority vote of the Board of Directors and must be in the meeting minutes. - c) If an expense is initiated by the payee, a cheque signing authority must verify the goods or services received.
+General Service Contract

+An email approval from the Treasurer/Finance Director and President

+- c) If a budget will be exceeded through initiating a purchase, preapproval is required by a majority vote of the Board of Directors and must be in the meeting minutes. - d) If an expense is initiated by the payee, a cheque signing authority must verify the goods or services received. - e) All purchases over the amount of \$500 shall be approved by the Board of Directors.
+Additionally, three (3) quotes may be obtained and presented to the Board of Directors for consideration.

-- d) All purchases over the amount of \$500 shall be approved by the Board of Directors.
-Additionally, three (3) quotes must be obtained and presented to the Board of Directors for consideration. - e) It is recommended that all items to be purchased through grant and/or fundraising monies should not be purchased until documentation guaranteeing funds have been received by the Treasurer and President.
+f) It is recommended that all items to be purchased through grant and/or fundraising monies should not be purchased until documentation guaranteeing funds have been received by the VP-Admin and Finance Director and President.